Curriculum / ELA / 6th Grade / Unit 5: Fleeing Conflict: Refugee & The Unwanted / Lesson 13

 Questions about the text that will help guide the students understanding

-What important word connects Josef’s story to Isabel’s story in today’s reading?
-Reread pages 188 and 202 and provide evidence to support your answer.
+What important word connects Josef's story to Isabel's story in today's reading?
+What central idea does Gratz develop through the repetition of this word?
+Reread pages 188 and 202 and provide examples to support your answer.
+(Refugee)

 Literary terms, text-based vocabulary, idioms and word parts to be taught with the text